-D. 6 additional semester credit hours of music or music marketing selected from the following:
+D. 6 additional semester credit hours of music or music marketing from the following:

 MUS 3123 Introduction to Synthesizers and Music

 MUS 3153 Introduction to Audio Technology

-MUS 4953 Special Studies in Music (music marketing topic)
+MUS 4953 Special Studies in Music (Music Marketing topic)

 MKT 3043 Advertising

 MKT 3113 Retailing

-E. Students electing the Music Marketing Emphasis must interview with the Music Marketing Committee for approval to pursue the emphasis at the upper-division level.
+E. Students electing the Music Marketing Emphasis must interview with the Music Marketing Committee for approval to pursue the Music Marketing Emphasis at the upper-division level.